 By Vitalii Hnidyi and Pavel Polityuk

-TROSTYANETS/LVIV, Ukraine – President Vladimir Putin threatened on Thursday to halt contracts supplying Europe with a third of its gas unless they are paid in Russian currency, his strongest economic riposte so far to crushing Western sanctions over his invasion of Ukraine.
+TROSTYANETS/LVIV, Ukraine – Russia’s President Vladimir Putin threatened on Thursday to halt contracts supplying Europe with a third of its gas unless they are paid in roubles, his strongest economic riposte so far to crushing Western sanctions over his invasion of Ukraine.

 Europe wants to wean itself off Russian energy but that risks further inflating soaring fuel prices.
-Russia has a key revenue source at stake even as it reels from sanctions.
+Russia has a huge revenue source at stake even as it reels from sanctions.

-Facing stiff resistance from Ukraine’s military, Putin has played one of his biggest cards in the demand on European energy buyers.
+Facing stiff resistance from Ukraine’s military and a militant Western stance, Putin has played one of his biggest cards in the demand on European energy buyers.

 “They must open rouble accounts in Russian banks.
-It is from these accounts that payments will be made for gas delivered starting from tomorrow,” Putin said.
+It is from these accounts that payments will be made for gas delivered starting from tomorrow,” he said on Thursday, adding that Europe had until now been getting some gas for free because it was paying in euros and then freezing them.

 “If such payments are not made (in roubles), we will consider this a default on the part of buyers, with all the ensuing consequences … existing contracts will be stopped.”

-Western governments say Putin’s demand for rouble payments would be a breach of contracts in euros or dollars.
+Western companies and governments say that would be a breach of contracts in euros or dollars, but they were anyway preparing for a potential full-blown energy crisis.

-An order signed by Putin allows customers to send foreign currency to a designated account at Russia’s Gazprombank, which would then return roubles for the gas buyer to make payment.
+However, the order signed by Putin does allow them to send foreign currency to a so-called “K” account at Russia’s Gazprombank, which would then return roubles for the buyer to make payment for the gas.

-U.S. and European officials say Putin has been misled by generals about his military’s dire performance.
+U.S. and European officials said Putin had been misled by generals about his military’s dire performance.

 In a Russian-held part of Mariupol, people climbed out of cellars to appear, ghostlike, among the ruins.
 One man named Pavel placed a bowl and spoon as a tribute on a makeshift grave in a patch of grass, marked with a plain wooden cross.